MSIA/2021-msia423-chang-christina-project/README.md

     -p$MYSQL_PASSWORD
 ```

-You can query the database using:
+You can query the database by entering:

 ```bash
 use msia423_db;